 8. Have the patience and courage to accept students that need a lot of work

-Yes it is easy to work with someone that has a good base of musical experience or natural talent.
+Yes it can be on one hand easier to work with someone that has a good base of musical experience or natural talent.
 However sometimes people with experience want to do things a certain way and you have to convince them why it is not a good idea.

 You can buy a cake from the store and make the icing, or you can make the cake from scratch including the icing.
 Which takes the most expertise?

 9. If you teach singing without knowing an instrument properly, you reduce your teaching ability by at least 90%

 As a singing teacher, it is mandatory to appreciate how much it means for the student to have piano/guitar/etc accompaniment to follow them.
 I don’t mean simple chords in root positions.
 I mean you must be able to play the melody accurately.